mkouhei/d.palmtb.net/pages/about.rst

 Job career
 ^^^^^^^^^^

+* in a web, working as a software engineer.
+(Nov, 2015 - current)
+* in a web, working as a infra engineer aka operation enginner.
+(Sep, 2011 - Oct, 2015), and a software engineer for server/network.
+(Apr, 2012 - Oct, 2015)
 * in a systems integrator, worked as a systems engineer.
 (Apr 2001 - Aug 2011)
-* in a web, working as a infra engineer aka operation enginner.
-(Sep, 2011-), and a software engineer for server/network.
-(Apr, 2012-)

 See also `LinkedIn profile <http://jp.linkedin.com/pub/kouhei-maeda/23/517/38b>`_